-Injuries Caused by Building Code Violations
+Injuries Caused by Building Code Violations in Houston

 Imagine walking down a stairwell when, all of a sudden, the handrail comes loose causing you to fall and suffer a serious head injury.
 Or, you are walking down a hall when the floor suddenly dips without warning causing you to trip and fall.
 If you suffered an injury due to a building code violation, you can bring a lawsuit for compensation against the owner and/or a leaseholder of the building.